-17. Our process for developing and distributing agendas for the PFAC meetings (choose): \square Staff develops the agenda and sends it out prior to the meeting oxtimes Staff develops the agenda and distributes it at the meeting \square PFAC members develop the agenda and send it out prior to the meeting \square PFAC members develop the agenda and distribute it at the meeting ☐ PFAC members and staff develop agenda together and send it out prior to the meeting.
-(Please describe below in #17a) ☐ PFAC members and staff develop agenda together and distribute it at the meeting.
-(Please describe below in #17a) Other process (Please describe below in #17b) □ N/A - the PFAC does not use agendas 17a.
-If staff and PFAC members develop the agenda together, please describe the process: 17b.
-If other process, please describe: Staff develop agenda based on topics of interest to PFAC members as well as current hospital initiatives, or items that require follow up from previous meetings.
-PFAC members are encouraged to share their recommendations for agenda items at meetings and at premeeting reminders.
-Discussion topics that PFAC members are interested in are sometimes carried forward to the following meeting's agenda.
-The hospital staff PFAC chair frequently shares the proposed agenda and presentation slides with the patient and family member cochair prior to the meetings for feedback and suggestions.
-18. The PFAC goals and objectives for 2018 were: (check the best choice): Developed by staff alone Developed by staff and reviewed by PFAC members ☐ Developed by PFAC members and staff N/A - we did not have goals for FY 2018 - Skip to #20 19.
-The PFAC had the following goals and objectives for 2018: Goals from 2017 were carried forward to 2018 20.
-Please list any subcommittees that your PFAC has established: 21.
-How does the PFAC interact with the hospital Board of Directors (check all that apply):
+17. Our process for developing and distributing agendas for the PFAC meetings (choose):

+□ Staff develops the agenda and sends it out prior to the meeting

+- Staff develops the agenda and distributes it at the meeting - □ PFAC members develop the agenda and send it out prior to the meeting - □ PFAC members develop the agenda and distribute it at the meeting - □ PFAC members and staff develop agenda together and send it out prior to the meeting.
+(Please describe below in #17a) - □ PFAC members and staff develop agenda together and distribute it at the meeting.
+(Please describe below in #17a) - Other process (Please describe below in #17b) - \square N/A the PFAC does not use agendas

-☐ PFAC submits annual report to Board ☐ PFAC submits meeting minutes to Board ☐ Action items or concerns are part of an ongoing "Feedback Loop" to the Board ☐ PFAC member(s) attend(s) Board meetings ☐ Board member(s) attend(s) PFAC meetings ☐ PFAC member(s) are on board-level committee(s) ☑ Other (Please describe): One of our PFAC members is also a member of the hospital Board of Directors and serves as a link between the two councils. \square N/A - the PFAC does not interact with the Hospital Board of Directors 22.
-Describe the PFAC's use of email, listservs, or social media for communication: PFAC meeting dates, agendas, invitations, etc. are sent out via email.
-Email is used frequently for communication among members between meetings, as PFAC members are encouraged to propose discussion topics for each meeting. □ N/A - We don't communicate through these approaches Section 5: Orientation and Continuing Education 23.
-Number of new PFAC members this year: 1 23.
-Number of new PFAC members this year: 124.
-Orientation content included (check all that apply): 24.
-Orientation content included (check all that apply): 24.
-Orientation content included (check all that apply): 24.
-Orientation content included (check all that apply): 24.
-Orientation content included (check all that apply): "Buddy program" with experienced members Check-in or follow-up after the orientation Concepts of patient- and family-centered care (PFCC) 24.
-Orientation content included (check all that apply): "Buddy program" with experienced members Check-in or follow-up after the orientation Concepts of patient- and family-centered care (PFCC) General hospital orientation 24.
-Orientation content included (check all that apply): "Buddy program" with experienced members Check-in or follow-up after the orientation Concepts of patient- and family-centered care (PFCC) General hospital orientation Health care quality and safety 24.
-Orientation content included (check all that apply): "Buddy program" with experienced members Check-in or follow-up after the orientation Concepts of patient- and family-centered care (PFCC) General hospital orientation Health care quality and safety History of the PFAC 24.
-Orientation content included (check all that apply): "Buddy program" with experienced members Check-in or follow-up after the orientation Concepts of patient- and family-centered care (PFCC) General hospital orientation Health care quality and safety History of the PFAC Hospital performance information 24.
-Orientation content included (check all that apply): "Buddy program" with experienced members Check-in or follow-up after the orientation Concepts of patient- and family-centered care (PFCC) General hospital orientation Health care quality and safety History of the PFAC Hospital performance information Immediate "assignments" to participate in PFAC work 24.
-Orientation content included (check all that apply): "Buddy program" with experienced members Check-in or follow-up after the orientation Concepts of patient- and family-centered care (PFCC) General hospital orientation Health care quality and safety History of the PFAC Hospital performance information Immediate "assignments" to participate in PFAC work Information on how PFAC fits within the organization's structure 24.
-Orientation content included (check all that apply): "Buddy program" with experienced members Check-in or follow-up after the orientation Concepts of patient- and family-centered care (PFCC) General hospital orientation Health care quality and safety History of the PFAC Hospital performance information Immediate "assignments" to participate in PFAC work Information on how PFAC fits within the organization's structure In-person training 24.
-Orientation content included (check all that apply): "Buddy program" with experienced members Check-in or follow-up after the orientation Concepts of patient- and family-centered care (PFCC) General hospital orientation Health care quality and safety History of the PFAC Hospital performance information Immediate "assignments" to participate in PFAC work Information on how PFAC fits within the organization's structure In-person training Massachusetts law and PFACs 24.
-Orientation content included (check all that apply): "Buddy program" with experienced members Check-in or follow-up after the orientation Concepts of patient- and family-centered care (PFCC) General hospital orientation Health care quality and safety History of the PFAC Hospital performance information Immediate "assignments" to participate in PFAC work Information on how PFAC fits within the organization's structure In-person training Massachusetts law and PFACs Meeting with hospital staff 24.
-Orientation content included (check all that apply): "Buddy program" with experienced members Check-in or follow-up after the orientation Concepts of patient- and family-centered care (PFCC) General hospital orientation Health care quality and safety History of the PFAC Hospital performance information Immediate "assignments" to participate in PFAC work Information on how PFAC fits within the organization's structure In-person training Massachusetts law and PFACs Meeting with hospital staff Patient engagement in research 24.
-Orientation content included (check all that apply): "Buddy program" with experienced members Check-in or follow-up after the orientation Concepts of patient- and family-centered care (PFCC) General hospital orientation Health care quality and safety History of the PFAC Hospital performance information Immediate "assignments" to participate in PFAC work Information on how PFAC fits within the organization's structure In-person training Massachusetts law and PFACs Meeting with hospital staff Patient engagement in research PFAC policies, member roles and responsibilities
+17a.
+If staff and PFAC members develop the agenda together, please describe the process:

+17b.
+If other process, please describe:

+18. The PFAC goals and objectives for 2019 were: (check the best choice):

+Developed by staff alone

+Developed by staff and reviewed by PFAC members

+Developed by PFAC members and staff

+N/A - we did not have goals for FY 2019- Skip to #20 (A discussion about goals for the year was initiated, but no concrete goals came out of the discussion.)

+19. The PFAC had the following goals and objectives for 2019:

+20. Please list any subcommittees that your PFAC has established:

+N/A

+21. How does the PFAC interact with the hospital Board of Directors (check all that apply):

+- PFAC submits annual report to Board

+- □ PFAC submits meeting minutes to Board

+- Action items or concerns are part of an ongoing "Feedback Loop" to the Board

+- □ PFAC member(s) attend(s) Board meetings

+- □ Board member(s) attend(s) PFAC meetings

+- □ PFAC member(s) are on board-level committee(s)

+- Other (Please describe):

+- N/A the PFAC does not interact with the Hospital Board of Directors

+22. Describe the PFAC's use of email, listservs, or social media for communication:

+PFAC meeting dates, agendas, invitations, etc. are sent out via email.
+Email is used frequently for communication among members between meetings, as PFAC members are encouraged to propose discussion topics for each meeting.

+\square N/A - We don't communicate through these approaches

+Section 5: Orientation and Continuing Education

+23. Number of new PFAC members this year: 4

+24. Orientation content included (check all that apply):

+- "Buddy program" with experienced members

+- Check-in or follow-up after the orientation

+- Concepts of patient- and family-centered care (PFCC)

+- General hospital orientation

+- ☐ Health care quality and safety

+- \Box History of the PFAC

+- □ Hospital performance information

+- □ Immediate "assignments" to participate in PFAC work

+- □ Information on how PFAC fits within the organization's structure

+- □ In-person training

+- □ Massachusetts law and PFACs

+- □ Meeting with hospital staff

+- □ Patient engagement in research

+- □ PFAC policies, member roles and responsibilities

+- Skills training on communication, technology, and meeting preparation

+- Other (Please describe below in #24a)

+- \boxtimes N/A the PFAC members do not go through a formal orientation process

-24 a.
-If other, describe: 25.
-Th e PFAC received training on the following topics: ☐ Concepts of patient- and family-centered care (PFCC) ☐ Health care quality and safety measurement ☐ Health literacy \square A high-profile quality issue in the news in relation to the hospital (e.g. simultaneous surgeries, treatment of VIP patients, mental/behavioral health patient discharge, etc.) ☐ Hospital performance information ☐ Patient engagement in research ☐ Types of research conducted in the hospital \square Other (Please describe below in #25a) ☑ N/A - the PFAC did not receive training
+- 24a.
+If other, describe:

+25. The PFAC received training on the following topics:

+- Concepts of patient- and family-centered care (PFCC) - □ Health care quality and safety measurement - □ Health literacy

+A high-profile quality issue in the news in relation to the hospital (e.g. simultaneous surgeries, treatment of VIP patients, mental/behavioral health patient discharge, etc.)

+Hospital performance information

+□ Patient engagement in research

+Types of research conducted in the hospital

+Other (Please describe below in #25a)

+\boxtimes N/A - the PFAC did not receive training